3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 There’s a gift shop and café on site, too.

-Alternatives: The mumok isn’t for everyone.
+Alternative museums: The mumok isn’t for everyone.
 If you know you’d hate it, skip it and try the Austrian Architecture Museum, the Leopold Museum (Austrian modern art), international contemporary art at the Kunsthalle, or the interactive children’s museum called ZOOM.
 It’s best if you actually have kids to go there, but to each their own.

-Day 3, stop 3: Kunsthistorisches Museum Vienna
+Day 3, stop 3: Kunsthistorisches Museum Vienna, aka Art History Museum

 Kunsthistorisches Museum in Vienna